-2. Turn Windows Media Player On
+3. Turn Windows Media Player on

 - Press the OK button to close the Media Features window.

-5. Run the Program Install and Uninstall Troubleshooter
+4. Run the Program Install and Uninstall Troubleshooter

-- Select MicrosoftProgram_Install_and_Uninstall.meta to open the troubleshooter in the snapshot directly below.
+- Select MicrosoftProgram_Install_and_Uninstall.meta to open the troubleshooter.

 - Click Advanced and select Apply repairs automatically.